 Strategies often develop very quickly within an organisation, with the key considerations only being how changes will be used to the benefit of the company.
 Leaders will come together and brainstorm various approaches and then will assess these with regards to their advantages.

 Though this can help build the basis of a strategy, there are far more factors that need to be considered in order to develop a well-rounded approach to organisational development.
 Strategies should also consider such things as the environment in which the organisation operates, its competitors, and the culture and values of the company, and of its workers.

 Organisational strengths and opportunities for growth are often unclear, but need to be maximised in order to fully dip into its potential.

-.
-These 5P's were developed in order to suit the different demands and strengths of all
+These 5P's were developed in order to suit the different demands and strengths of all organisations.
+They were:

 By fully understanding and analysing each P against your own organisation, you can develop a specific strategy which takes full advantages of your strengths, competencies and capabilities.

 Planning is something which the vast majority of managers are at least familiar with - it is the natural approach to various day-to-day tasks and activities, and how you manage your own work and that of your team.
 This is often, therefore, the default approach we take to developing organisational strategy - we brainstorm a number of options, whittle these down to those which are actually viable, and then plan how we are going to put these into action.